 There is no doubt that autism is a highly genetic condition, beacuse:

 - if there is one child with autism in a family, the chance of having another child with autism are 10 to 20 fold higher than a family with no child with autism[i].
-Not every sibling of an autistic child will have autism, but about 20% or 1 in 5 of them may have it.
+Not every sibling of an autistic child will have autism, but the risk of recurrence of ASD in a sibling is much higher than in the general population.
+It is very difficult to estimate this risk accurately but from all the studies conducted so far the risk is about 10 to 25% or 1 in 10 to 1 in 4, depending on a number of factors.
+A good summary of the findings from the studies can be accessed here.
 The risk is higher for boys than girls.

 It is worth remembering that while autism is highly genetic, it is not wholly genetic.
 The genetic contribution is 70-80%.
 That leaves a significant role for environment; how that role plays out is not yet fully understood.